Cymopterus terebinthinus

 Cymopterus terebinthinus is a perennial plant in the carrot family Apiaceae with leaves that look like parsley and grows in the Great Basin of the American West.
 Common names include Aromatic spring-parsley, northern Indian parsnip, and turpentine cymopterus.

 Name

 Cymopterus means "wavy wing", referring to the fruit.
 Terebinthinus ('of turpentine') refers to the pungent smell of the plant's oil.

 Description

 Growth pattern

 It is a low growing perennial plant from 1/2 to 2 ft tall, spreading out from a woody base.

 Leaves and stems

 Leaves are 1/2 to 8 in long.
 Leaves are ovate overall, but finely pinnately dissected into segments like parsley leaves.
 Leaves are strongly aromatic when crushed.
 "Terebinthus" means "like-turpentine", referring to the scented oils in the plant.

 Inflorescence and fruit

-The inflorescence is a peduncle with 3-24 rays, each 1/2 to 3 in long, bearing miniascule 5-petaled yellow flowers.
+The inflorescence is a peduncle with 3-24 rays, each 1/2 to 3 in long, bearing minuscule 5-petaled yellow flowers.